When editor Erica Worth met with Rick, she asked him our usual 'Up Close' questions.

 One pianist, dead or alive, you’d travel long and far to hear?

 Vladimir Ashkenazy.
 He’s one of the few who has done that great transition from performer to conductor.

 No, but I’d love my left hand to be stronger.
 I have to work hard at it, especially when I bring out the classical pieces.

 If you weren’t a musician, what would you be?

 A politician.
-I think that if you’re a musician, you like to make a difference to people’s lives.
-I was asked to stand as an Member of the European Parliament.
+I think that if you’re a musician, you like to make a difference in people’s lives.
+I was asked to stand as a Member of the European Parliament.
 I was involved with a wonderful MEP and we stopped the cat and dog fur trade that’s based in China.
-A lot of the fur would end up in the UK, in big shops, with names such as ‘wild cat’ or ‘mountain cat’, but actually it was little Tiddles from around the corner.
+A lot of the fur would end up in the UK, in big shops, with names such as ‘wildcat’ or ‘mountain cat’, but actually it was little Tiddles from around the corner.

 What would you say to someone starting to play the piano?